 Note: Any interest paid with a Section 529 plan distribution cannot also be taken as a student loan adjustment to income on Form 1040.
-Interest paid from a tax-free employer benefit payment toward a student loan is not deductible.
+For payments made after March 27, 2020, and before January 1, 2026, do not deduct as interest on a student loan any interest paid by your employer under an educational assistance program.
 Employers can pay up to \$5,250 per year towards educational expenses, including student loans.